Denis Leamy: Retirement

 Leamy announced his retirement from rugby on 22 May 2012, due to a hip injury suffered during the 2011–12 season.

 Speaking at the announcement, Leamy said:

 I find it hard to put into words how much it has meant to me to play for Munster and Ireland.
 It was a dream come true and I was very lucky to play with some of the greatest players ever to wear the jerseys and feel blessed that I was part of winning teams.
 I've had a great career, wish it had gone on a little longer but I'd like to thank all the coaches, players, medical staff and management who have helped me over the past decade.
 It's been a great honour to be involved with such an outstanding group of people.

 I'd also like to thank the fans most sincerely.
 I fully appreciate the sacrifices they've made, spending their hard earned cash to cheer us on, be it Munster or Ireland, at home games and all over Europe.
 Their support has been truly fantastic and a memory I'll carry forever.

 Coaching

 Following his retirement, Leamy moved into coaching, working with Rockwell College, Garryowen and Munster's underage teams, as well as spending time as Cashel RFC's head coach and Clonmel RFC head coach.
 He was also part of the backroom team for the Tipperary side that won the 2016 All-Ireland Senior Hurling Championship Final.
 Leamy joined Leinster Rugby as an elite player development officer in October 2019, and joined the Ireland national under-20 rugby union team as their forwards coach in January 2021.
 He was promoted to Leinster's senior coaching team as a contact skills coach in October 2021.
 Leamy returned to his home province Munster to take up the defence coach role vacated by JP Ferreira on a three-year contract from the 2022–23 season.
+This has since been extended by a further 2 years.